Rebecca Kamen: Creator of Fascinating Works at the Intersection of Art and Science

-"There are many similarities between science and art," says Rebecca, artist and professor of art at Northern Virginia Community College.
-"Both disciplines are experimental, driven by curiosity, detail, and a desire to understand the world and its complexities, and to make it meaningful to other humans."
+"There are many similarities between science and art," says Rebecca Kamen, noted artist and Professor Emeritus of art at Northern Virginia Community College.
+"Both disciplines are experimental, driven by curiosity, detail, and a desire to understand the world and its complexities, and to make it meaningful to us."

-Both also require risk-taking and visualization, she adds, but art is unique in that " it gives you that prismatic lens that allows you to see things within a larger worldview."
-A life-long advocate for scientific discovery, Rebecca, through her multimedia approach to art, has dedicated her career to helping students, scientists, mathematicians, artists and others to question the world around them, discover new ways to frame questions (or define problems), evaluate hypotheses, and present results in a fresh and exciting manner.
+Throughout her career, she has also used her art-science focus to help students, scientists, mathematicians, artists and others to question the world around them, discover new ways to frame questions (or define problems), evaluate hypotheses, and present results in a fresh and exciting manner.

 Her love of art and scientific discovery goes back to childhood.
 "With awe and wonder, I spent much of my childhood investigating the world of elements with a simple chemistry set, and used that set to create elaborate science-fair projects," she recalls.
 This led to a deep curiosity about how to create "bridges between seemingly unrelated disciplines."

-Rebecca has been the recipient of a Virginia Museum of Fine Art Professional Fellowship, a Pollack Krasner Foundation Fellowship, a Strauss Fellowship, an NIH Artist Residency, and a Travel Grant from the Chemical Heritage Foundation.
-Her work is also represented in many private and public collections such as, KPMG Peat Martwick Corporation, Gannett Corporation, IBM, Capital One and the Institute for Defense Analysis.
+Her numerous awards and honors include being the recipient of a Virginia Museum of Fine Art Professional Fellowship, a Pollack Krasner Foundation Fellowship, two Strauss Fellowships, an NIH Artist Residency, and a Travel Grant from the Chemical Heritage Foundation.

 Click here for more information.